lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 ## Description

-The PATTGEN IP transmits short (maximum 64 bits) time-dependent data patterns on two clock-parallel channels.
+The pattern generator HWIP transmits short (maximum 64 bits) time-dependent data patterns on two clock-parallel channels.
 Each channel consists of one clock (`pcl`) and one data (`pda`) line.
 The output channels may be activated and operated independently, or they can be started at the same time to effectively create a 4-output pattern.